 - College Evidence

 College witnesses are to be called and identified or written reports or evidence introduced as appropriate.
 The Committee may question witnesses at any time.
-The student may question witnesses or examine evidence at the conclusion of the College’s presentation.
+The student may question witnesses by submitting questions to the committee chair for consideration and may examine evidence at the conclusion of the College’s presentation.

 - Student Evidence

 The student will have the opportunity to make a statement to the Committee about the charge, and may then present further evidence through witnesses or in the form of written memoranda as he/she desires.
 The committee may question the student or witnesses at any time.
 The Dean of Student Success may question the student or witness.
 The student has the right but will not be required to testify in his/her own behalf; to present witnesses and evidence; and to review and respond to testimony of those who testify against him/her.